 I am taking my blog to the next level with Blogchatter’s #MyFriendAlexa.
 You can read my other articles for this #MyFriendAlexa campaign here.

-Dear Reader, this is this second part of the eight-part Montessori Method and its philosophy Series and please stay tuned for further updates on the same topic.
+Dear Reader, this is the second part of the eight-part Montessori Method and its philosophy Series and please stay tuned for further updates on the same topic.
 You would get to read about the tips and tricks to identify the right Montessori school for your child in the next part.

 I dedicate this post to my mentor, guru @Sunitha Subramaniam for introducing me to the Montessori World on this Teachers day.